flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/elec.md

 ### COMMERCIAL

 - ON:
-    - All aircraft commercial electrical loads are supplied :
+    - All aircraft commercial electrical loads are supplied:
         - cabin and cargo lights
         - water and toilet system
         - drain mast ice protection